These vegan, gluten free breakfast ideas can help you to transition when you’re struggling to find ideas for replacing a standard breakfast.

-In the beginning, breakfast can be one of the most challenging meals to adapt – but it doesn’t need to be that way.
+In the beginning, breakfast can be one of the most challenging meals to adapt – but it doesn’t need to be.
+Breakfast is delicious even when vegan and gluten free.

 A lot of it has to do with changing your expectations of what breakfast is.
 Breakfast can be anything!